 As in this season the fire of the abdomen (jatharagni) is excellent any kind of food is digested easily.
 Hence in this season there are not too many dietary restrictions.
 As nights are longer you feel hungry as soon as you wake up.

-Hence Ayurveda advises eating a full meal to your heart’s content that after morning ablutions.
+Hence Ayurveda advises eating a full meal to your heart’s content after the morning ablutions.
 As dryness grows in winter ingredients such as sesame seeds, groundnuts, coconut should be bountiful in food.That is the reason for the custom of distributing tilgul (sugar coated sesame seeds) in this season.
-Ea tnutritive foods during this season and improve health.
+Eat nutritive and suitable foods during this season and improve health.
 As eating between meals is deleterious to health eat well twice a day at a fixed time, to prevent hunger later.
 To improve digestion after a meal eat betel leaf and betelnut (vida).
-Avoid savouries such as kurmure, kurkure etc which get digested soon and induce hunger.

 Drinking chilled water from the refrigerator or cooler in any season is detrimental to health.
 It reduces the digestive capacity and gives rise to diseases such as cold, cough, joint pain and defects such as laziness.